Skip to main content

 Challenge Goal

 The Massachusetts eHealth Institute (MeHI) is seeking startups and entrepreneurs who are developing and validating digital health-based solutions that strengthen and sustain primary care in Massachusetts to compete in the fourth Massachusetts Digital Health Sandbox Challenge.
 This Challenge focuses on digital health innovations that address urgent issues in primary care, specifically in the areas of administrative burden, workforce burnout and patient access.
 Finalists will compete for $300,000 in grant funding to support validation projects with MeHI’s Digital Health Sandboxes.
 This Challenge aligns with the goals of the Massachusetts Primary Care Access, Delivery and Payment Task Force established in 2025, co-chaired by the Health Policy Commission and the Massachusetts Executive Office of Health and Human Services (EOHHS).
+View Challenge Infographic

 Program Overview

-Semi-finalist companies will be asked to complete a Sandbox Matchmaking Survey to be shared with the cutting-edge research and development organizations from the Massachusetts Digital Health Sandbox Network.
-MeHI will help match the semi-finalists with sandboxes to identify potential partners.
-Sandboxes and semi-finalists will meet February 2026 to discuss potential projects and identify research partners.
-After the meetings, the sandboxes will inform MeHI which companies they could partner with for the program.
-MeHI will then select eight to 10 companies to participate in the program.
-Each selected company will be matched with one sandbox.
+Semi-finalist companies completed a Sandbox Matchmaking Survey and were matched with the cutting-edge research and development organizations from the Massachusetts Digital Health Sandbox Network.
+MeHI facilitated 59 matchmaking meetings between the semi-finalists and organizations in the Sandbox Network.
+Sandboxes and semi-finalists will meet throughout February 2026 to discuss potential projects and identify research partners.
+The semi-finalist companies are:

 During this program, participants will also work with their sandbox matches to scope projects to test and validate their solutions to help bring them to market faster.
 MeHI will support participants in preparing detailed project plans outlining how the award funding would be used to complete the scoped sandbox project.